 If a student wants to make a complaint about another student, guest or visitor:

-Students who wish to make a complaint about another student under this policy should register the complaint with the Dean of Student Services or the Dean of their collegiate unit.
+Students who wish to make a complaint about another student under this policy should register the complaint with the Vice President for Student Affairs, Dean of Student Services or the Dean of their collegiate unit.
 Student guests and other visitors, including patrons of the Trinity Center and conference guests, are also covered by this policy and complaints about guests or visitors may also be made to the appropriate dean.
 Student violations of the Harassment Policy are subject to disciplinary proceedings according to the procedures specified below for student violations.

 If a student wants to make a complaint about an employee (faculty, staff, tenant or vendor):